 Other workgroups are organizing to develop additional portals.
 The Water Board's Groundwater Ambient Monitoring and Assessment (GAMA) program is working with a variety of state and federal agencies to develop a Safe to Drink portal, initially focusing on groundwater.
 The Healthy Streams Partnership is developing a Stream and River Ecosystem Health portal.
-The Multi-Agency Rocky Intertidal Network is developing a Tide Pool Ecosystem section of a future Ocean Health Portal.
-The Interagency Ecological Program, in cooperation with the San Francisco Bay Regional Monitoring Program (RMP), the Delta RMP, and the Delta Protection Commission, will soon begin work on an Estuary Health Portal, initially focusing on the San Francisco Bay-Delta estuary.
+The Multi-Agency Rocky Intertidal Network is developing a Marine Rocky Intertidal Tide Pool Ecosystem section of a future Ocean Health Portal.
+An The Interagency Ecological Program, in cooperation with the San Francisco Bay Regional Monitoring Program (RMP), the Delta RMP, and the Delta Protection Commission, will soon begin work on an Estuary Health Portal is also being considered, initially focusing on the San Francisco Bay-Delta estuary.
 And the Monitoring Council hopes to convince the Ocean Protection Council to shepherd the development of an Ocean Health portal.

 The My Water Quality portals provide tremendous opportunities and benefits.
-The three initial portals represent a tremendous accomplishment, developed with scant resources and largely volunteer efforts.
-They:
+The four-three initial portals represent a tremendous accomplishment, developed with scant resources and largely volunteer efforts.
+They

-- Deliver answers to the public about our water quality and aquatic ecosystems in a manner easy to understand - Highlight and help to prioritize efforts to improve monitoring and assessment programs by revealing where data gaps, ineffective monitoring designs, lack of assessment tools, poor data integration, and other problems hamper statewide assessment and effective decision making - Provide the opportunity to highlight the important work of the agencies and organizations involved - Permit broader-based assessments than were previously possible - Automate the annual reporting efforts of governmental organizations by focusing on meaningful environmental outcomes - Lower costs from improved coordination of monitoring and assessment, reduced duplication of efforts, and easier access to data and products the motivation for more efficiently addressing technical issues such as monitoring program design, data formats and methods coordination.
-It has fostered the organization of several theme-specific collaborative workgroups based on partnership among multiple entities with a common interest in a particular water quality or ecosystem health theme.
+- Deliver answers to the public about our water quality and aquatic ecosystems in a manner easy to understand - Highlight and help to prioritize additional monitoring and assessment efforts by revealing where data gaps, lack of assessment tools, poor data integration, and other problems hamper statewide assessment - Provide the opportunity to highlight the important work of the agencies and organizations involved - Permit broader-based assessments than were heretofore possible - Automate the annual reporting efforts of governmental organizations by focusing on meaningful environmental outcomes. - Lower costs from improved coordination of monitoring and assessment, reduced duplication of efforts, and easier access to data and products among multiple entities with a common interest in a particular issue.
 Using this experience as proof of concept, the Monitoring Council recommends the comprehensive water quality monitoring program strategy for California that is presented below.